If you're a parent of a sexually active teen, you probably just breathed a sigh of relief.

 - Ease of use

 It can be hard to talk to your teen about sex and birth control.
-Her pediatrician or family doctor can help get the conversation started and either prescribe what she needs or refer you to a specialist.
+Their pediatrician or family doctor can help get the conversation started and either prescribe what they need or refer you to a specialist.

 As of March 2016, teens in 21 states and the District of Columbia are able to decide for themselves if they want birth control.
 They don’t need a parent's consent.